-For every dollar of YSF money raised, $.30 goes to the General Church Division on Ministries with Young People where youth from across the US determine grants given to ministries helping youth across the world.
+For every dollar of YSF money raised, $.30 goes to the General Church Division on Ministries with Young People, where youth from across the US determine grants given to ministries helping youth worldwide.

-The $.70 that remains in the NC Conference is used 1/3 for Conference youth ministry, 1/3 for In-Conference projects and 1/3 for Out-of-Conference Projects.
+Out of the $.70 that remains in the NC Conference, 1/3 is used for Conference youth ministry, 1/3 for in-Conference projects, and 1/3 for out-of-Conference Projects.

 Our Youth Service Fund Task Force is made up of the Conference Youth Treasurer and one youth representative from each district (selected at ACS each summer) who determine how YSF monies from the NC Conference are spent.
-If you have any questions feel free to email Will Rouse, your Conference Youth Treasurer at firstname.lastname@example.org
+If you have any questions feel free to email Emily Pierce, your Conference Youth Treasurer, at email@example.com.

 For more information: